g0v-it/ontologies/fr-ap/README.md

 ## Axioms

-g0v fr-ap adds these restrictions to the fr ontology:
+g0v fr-ap adds some restrictions to the fr ontology:

-- the financial report is equivalent to a taxonomy of related concepts (skos:ConceptScheme) ;
+- the financial report structure is described by a taxonomy of related concepts (skos:ConceptScheme) ;
-- fr:concept is an inverse functional property
+- fr:concept MUST be considered as a an inverse functional property
 - a fact exposes exactly a fr:amount property, if not provided, *fr:amount 0.000* must be inferred ;
-- the fr:amount of a component is the sum of the amounts of underlining facts ;
+- the fr:amount of a component is always the sum of the amounts of underlining facts ;
 - concepts in a financial report can be linked to concepts in other financial reports using skos:closeConcept property

 Corollaries: